Frequently Asked Questions about Identity Theft Checker

 What happens when there is a data breach and my data gets stolen?

 When a data breach happens, it means that cyber criminals access data sources illegally and can get their hands on sensitive personal data.
-The data can also end up being sold on forums and market places deep the web.
+The data can also end up being sold on forums and market places on the deep and dark web.
 This data may be used for illegal activities such as fraud, identity theft, and blackmail.

 If your data has been part of a breach—depending on the scenario, you are advised to take action immediately to prevent cyber criminals from getting further access to your systems or from using your data.